 This makes it imperative that you inform us of your arrival so that appropriate preparations can be made.
 You should aim to arrive on Thursday 21 January for postgraduate courses and on Thursday 7 January for undergraduate courses and avoid arriving on weekends if at all possible.

 We will soon send you a ‘Getting Started Guide’ which will run through the full process.
 If you are required to self-isolate this will place at our Bassett Lowke Halls of Residence, University of Northampton, St. George’s Avenue, Northampton, NN2 6JD.

 What are the activities in welcome week and orientation week?

 We are working on how sessions can be delivered prior to enrolment so you will feel part of our community and secure in your learning and teaching.
-A range of events, some virtual, some face-to-face with social distancing are being arranged by the University and by the Students Union.
 Every attempt will be made to make your Welcome Week experience as engaging, active and complete as possible.
 We want you to get to know your tutors, make new friends and have confidence about starting your studies with us.

 How will enrolment and induction happen?

 Enrolment will take place online – please be sure to complete the pre-enrolment details that you will receive from us.
 Induction into your course will be by a combination of socially distanced face-to-face meetings an online meetings.